ironbee/ironbee/clipp/clippscript.md

 **Options:**

 `raw`
 : The entire request line.
+Optional if 'method', 'uri', and 'protocol' are present.

 `method`, `uri`, `protocol`
 : The components of the request line.
+Optional if `raw` is present.

 `pre_delay`
 : How long in seconds to delay before event.
 Can be floating point.